How to Get Financially Prepared to Buy Your First Home

 One of the first things you should do is figure out how much you can realistically afford to pay on your house every month and still have money to spend on other expenses.
 You should plan for your mortgage payment to be below 35% of your monthly income.
 Some lenders may even recommend limiting your mortgage payment budget to 28% of your monthly income.

-Being Financially Fit
+How to Get Financially Fit

-- Credit Score— A homebuyer’s credit score is one factor that will determine the type of loan and the interest rate that they may qualify for.
-Pulling a credit report can help homebuyers make sure there are no errors that might affect financing.
-If there are errors on the credit report, homebuyers can work on having them corrected prior to applying with a lender for a loan.
+- Budget—A good way to prepare for buying a home is by saving a small amount every month to go toward your down payment.
+Doing this and also calculating your current debt to income ratio will help you prepare for your new monthly house payment.
+Check out a monthly mortgage payment calculator so that you can estimate what you can afford and what your monthly payment may be.
+Credit Score—Your credit score is one factor that will determine the type of loan and the interest rate that you may qualify for.
+Pulling a credit report can help many home buyers make sure there are no errors that might affect your ability to get financing.
+If there are errors on the credit report, you can work on having them corrected prior to applying with a lender for a loan.

 - Debt—It is important to reduce any delinquencies appearing on a credit report.
 Of course, it helps to have a report without any history of late payments, but the most important thing is to not have delinquent balances prior to applying for a loan.

 If you follow these steps to get your finances ready for your first home purchase, you will be on the road to the home of your dreams.

 Trulia, "How Much Of My Monthly Income Should I Spend On A Mortgage?"
 Forbes, March 03, 2017, accessed November 03, 2017, https://www.forbes.com/sites/trulia/2017/03/01/how-much-of-my-monthly-income-should-i-spend-on-a-mortgage/#1993ce617a90.